cctbx/cctbx_project/mmtbx/probe/README.md

     * **rvec3()** and **lvec3()** are tested to ensure that they produce vectors that can be subtracted to form proper-length results.
 These verify that the underlying scitbx.matrix classes are working as expected.
-* **SpatialQuery.cpp:** exposes a **SpatialQuery_test()** method that returns an empty string on success and an error message on failure.
-It runs the following tests on the SpatialQuery structure that Probe2 uses to determine which atoms are near a point in space:
+* **SpatialQuery.cpp:** exposes a **SpatialQuery_test()** function that returns an empty string on success and an error message on failure.
+It runs the following tests on the SpatialQuery class that Probe2 uses to determine which atoms are near a point in space:
     * Constructed number of bins in X, Y, and Z when creating a particular region in space with a specified bin size matches expectations.